-Creator and writer of Threaded, the Smithsonian’s fashion history blog.
+Emily Spivack is creator and writer of Threaded, the Smithsonian’s fashion history blog.
 Editor of Worn Stories, a collection of stories about clothing and memory; and Sentimental Value, a blog comprised of noteworthy stories about clothing found on eBay.
 Former executive director of Shop Well with You, a not-for-profit organization that helps women with cancer improve their body image and quality of life by using their clothing as a wellness tool.

-Futurist, prolific science fiction writer, and Internet of Things curator.
+Bruce Sterling is a futurist, prolific science fiction writer, and Internet of Things curator.
 Bruce is one of the founding fathers of the cyberpunk genre, most notably authoring Mirrorshades: A Cyberpunk Anthology.
 Bruce is currently curating Casa Jasmina, an Internet of Things bed-and-breakfast apartment housed in a half-abandoned Fiat plant in Turin.
 The apartment will serve as a testing ground for open-source manufacturing of electronic home automation.

-Cofounder and CEO of Kickstarter, a global crowdfunding platform that was dubbed “the people’s NEA” by The New York Times.
+Yancey Strickler is cofounder and CEO of Kickstarter, a global crowdfunding platform that was dubbed “the people’s NEA” by The New York Times.
 Prior to Kickstarter, Yancey was the editor-in-chief of eMusic, and his writing appeared in The Village Voice, New York magazine, Pitchfork, and other publications.
 In 2007 Yancey cofounded the eMusic Selects record label.

 Jane Fulton Suri has a background in architecture and psychology.
 In her role as a partner and chief creative officer at IDEO, she has pursued a “human-centered” approach to design, seeking innovation by looking at problems from the perspective of social science.
 With techniques such as “empathic observation” and “experience prototyping,” she has brought the methods of design beyond the physical object to services and the environmental.
 Suri’s talk will focus on a crucial part of this process: how to build community among designers in order to create an atmosphere that is conducive to collaboration.

-Tsige Tafesse is one of the five funders of By Us For Us (BUFU), a Brooklyn-based collective focusing on the discourse of Black and Asian cultural and political relationships.
+Tsige Tafesse is one of the five founders of By Us For Us (BUFU), a Brooklyn-based collective focusing on the discourse of Black and Asian cultural and political relationships.
 The founders of this project are a collective of queer, femme, Black, and East Asian artists and organizers who emphasize building solidarity, de-centering whiteness, and resurfacing our deeply interconnected and complicated histories.
 Representing BUFU, she has been invited to speak by various museums and institutions, including most recently the Brooklyn Museum and the Rubin Museum.

-Cyber-illusionist and Director’s Fellow at the MIT Media Lab.
+Marco Tempest is a cyber-illusionist and Director’s Fellow at the MIT Media Lab.
 Marco’s work blends video, digital technology, and social media to concoct a new form of contemporary illusion.
 A keen advocate of the open-source community, Marco works with artists, writers, and technologists to create new experiences, and researches the practical uses of the technology of illusion.

-Jane Thompson’s career as a multidisciplinary modernist was launched in MoMA’s Department of Architecture and Design.
+Jane Thompson is a multidisciplinary modernist whose career was launched in MoMA’s Department of Architecture and Design.
 She introduced the pioneering journal for all design professionals, ID: Industrial Design, which explores multidisciplinary fields of “design in everyday life.”
 With Kaufman Foundation sponsorship, she undertook lifelong research on the Bauhaus origins of modernism in Germany.
 She partnered with TAC architect Ben Thompson to develop original lifestyle design shops, the colorful and sensuous Design Research, and also collaborated with Finland’s Marimekko, helping to transform design in America’s new home boom after 1970.
 She now celebrates two decades leading Thompson Design Group, Boston, offering innovative urban planning for cities such as Houston, Denver, and Long Branch on the Jersey Coast.
 Thompson has been honored with three lifetime achievement awards, most recently with the 2008 Cooper Hewitt, Smithsonian Design Museum Award for Lifetime Achievement.

-Cofounder of the Office for Creative Outreach, and adjunct professor at New York University’s ITP program.
+Jer Thorp is cofounder of the Office for Creative Outreach, and adjunct professor at New York University’s ITP program.
 Between 2010 and 2012, Jer was the Data Artist in Residence at the New York Times R&D Group.
 More recently, he collaborated with NASA and visualized 138 years of Popular Science.
 Jer also sits on the World Economic Forum’s Council on Design Innovation.